Fisheries And Fishermen Hard Hit By Decline Of Oysters On Gulf Coast

 And what oysters are available are running about 60 cents an oyster, he says, higher than most customers are willing to pay.

 Lancon is 63 and is an oysterman himself, coming from a long line of seafood harvesters.
-For the first time this year he was trying off bottom oyster farming – in cages a half mile offshore.
+For the first time this year he was trying off bottom oyster farming – in cages a half-mile offshore.
 But the fresh water killed his crop – about 400,000 oysters.
 He's trying to start over, and put out 100,000 baby oysters last week.
 It's risky.

 "We hope that the Army Corps of Engineers can figure a way to divert the water a different way so we don't lose our oysters every few years," says Lancon.
 "Hopefully doesn't happen every year for sure.
 You know, with global warming, who knows?"